Uses & Benefits

 Industrial & Technical Products

-The industrial & technical aerosol segments represent approximately 10% of the annual European production.
+The industrial & technical aerosol segments represent about 12% of the annual European production.
 They are classified into three segments sold for both mass-market and professional use:

 - Engine cleaners: To eliminate residue on the engine

 - Tyre cleaners: To eliminate residue and enhance shine

 - Dashboard & Console cleaners: To clean, protect and enhance shine

 - Carpet & Upholstery cleaners: To clean and preserve colours

 - De-icer: To remove and prevent ice formation

 - Anti-fog: To prevent from formation of condensation